eclipse/kuksa.val/doc/system-architecture.md

 Finally, there may be other  processor based platforms in a vehicle such as another vehicle computer (VCU in the example), a domain, or zone controller or an infotainment system.
 These systems can run any kind of provider themselves and connect to a VSS server running on a different compute unit directly through the VISS or GRPC directly.

 A provider can be implemented directly against the KUKSA.val GRPC or VISS specification using any programming language.
-For Python-based providers you can make use of the [KUKSA.val client library](../kuksa-client/).
+For Python-based providers you can make use of the [KUKSA Python SDK](https://github.com/eclipse-kuksa/kuksa-python-sdk).

 ## Consumers
 Consumers are usually different kind of applications that are accessing VSS signals through KUKSA.val.
 The following figure shows common consumer patterns:

 ![Application patterns](./pictures/sysarch_consumers.svg)

 A standard consumer ("Application)"  will interact with VSS datapoints from the VSS server to realize a vehicle functionality.
 A simple example is gathering some signals and visualizing them.

 Another common use case is providing telemetry to the cloud.
 With cellular networks, being hidden behind NATs or using dynamic IP addresses, the VISS/GRPC pattern of contacting a VSS server is not a suitable.
 The common pattern is, that the vehicle pushes relevant data, using suitable IoT protocols and potentially dealing with buffering and connection loss.
 This is the "Cloud Adapter" pattern.
 An example is the [KUKSA.val S3 uploader](../kuksa_apps/s3/).

 As a VSS data catalogue can contain signals of different abstraction levels, often higher level signals depend on lower level ones.
 Thus an  application might use data from some signals to calculate the value of of others ("Signal Refinement").
 An example is, taking current battery voltage and other low level signals from the battery system to calculate a state-of-charge and pushing it back.
 Another service might use state of-charge, system and ambient temperature to calculate remaining range.
 Such a client combines the roles of consumer and data-provider.

 A consumer can be implemented directly against the KUKSA.val GRPC or VISS specification using any programming language.
-For Python-based consumers you can make use of the [KUKSA.val client library](../kuksa-client/).
+For Python-based consumers you can make use of the [KUKSA Python SDK](https://github.com/eclipse-kuksa/kuksa-python-sdk).

 ## (Distributed) KUKSA.val deployment